Real estate professionals

 A lot of information is readily available online for those in the business of buying and selling properties to perform their own extensive research on buildings and land in King County.

 Property research.
 Use online property research tools to find zoning (allowed use), district (fire, school, water, etc.), planning, and Assessor (property description and valuation data) information on property.
 Look up property using an address, parcel number or street intersection.
-Check jurisdiction and zoning instructions are online, and for a list of cities within King County and maps showing city boundaries, go to city maps.
+Check jurisdiction and zoning instructions are online.
 For permit information on property in unincorporated King County, see Permitting's online permit search.

 FAQ.
 Answers to frequently asked questions about land use and permitting issues in unincorporated King County are available at FAQ.
 Real estate professionals may find About my property FAQ, which addresses zoning, setbacks, subdividing, and permitted use questions among others, especially helpful.